-Reference Architecture on Citrix Endpoint Management integration with Microsoft Intune/EMS and Android Enterprise
+Reference Architecture: Citrix Endpoint Management with Microsoft EMS/Intune and Android Enterprise Integration

 Citrix Endpoint Management Overview

 Citrix Endpoint Management simplifies device and app management with a comprehensive, unified endpoint management solution.
 It also enables anywhere, any-device access to everything people need to be productive - including intelligence features that guide and automate work.
 There are also cloud management options for Citrix Virtual Apps and Desktops.
 Citrix Endpoint Management is available as a service in Citrix Cloud that removes the need for the customer to manage infrastructure, allowing them to focus on the device policies and application management.

 Citrix Endpoint Management has Mobile Device Management (MDM) and Mobile App Management (MAM) features.
 MDM features of Endpoint Management allow admins to deploy device policies and apps, retrieve asset inventories, and carry out actions on devices, such as a device wipe.
 MAM features of Endpoint Management allow securing the apps and data on Bring Your Own mobile devices, delivering mobile enterprise apps, locking apps, and wiping app data.